mdickin/mdickin.github.io/index.md

 <span class="booming-voice">Developer by day, developer by night</span> after the kids are asleep.
 Don’t worry, I do other stuff too.

-Creator of [Revelio](https://getrevelio.com), an enterprise API documentation management tool, and [Pumlhorse](http://pumlhorse.com), a tool for easily creating integration tests and DevOps scripts
+Creator of [Markdown Shortcuts](https://github.com/mdickin/vscode-markdown-shortcuts), a Visual Studio Code extension for easier editing of Markdown files, and [Pumlhorse](http://pumlhorse.com), a tool for easily creating integration tests and DevOps scripts.

 Currently working in the Des Moines area.